-FREE Rhode Island DMV Practical Test
+FREE Rhode Island DMV Practice Test #19

 Each question on the practise exam has a tip and explanation to help you recall the ideas.
 Questions about traffic rules, traffic signs, and driving statutes, as well as knowledge from the Driver Handbook, will be included in the written portion of the official Rhode Island DMV test.